everydotorg/charity-api-docs/docs/endpoints/nonprofits.md

 sidebar_position: 2
 ---

-# Nonprofit Search
+# Nonprofits

-The [Every.org](http://every.org) Nonprofit Search API enables you to leverage our nonprofit databases and search infrastructure in your project.
+The [Every.org](http://every.org) Nonprofits API enables you to leverage our nonprofit databases and search infrastructure in your project.

 ## Endpoints